alexgshijan/rev_notes/Revision Notes/Maths/2.4 - Statistical Distribution/Binomial Distribution.md

 - Use the `Distribution` submenu

 **Table Method**
-- If the success probability is greater than 0.5, use the failure probability instead and calculate using the failures
+- If the success probability is greater than 0.5, use the failure probability instead and calculate using the failures.
+- If using the inequality signs, sum up the relevant values

 **Expected Value**
 - $np$ is the expected value as binomial distribution peaks at the middle